lilachm1/Full-Stack-Automation-Final-Project-01-/README.md

 # Full-Stack-Automation-Final-Project 01:

-**This project created to demonstrate my knowledge and skills in Automation Testing.**
+**This project was created to demonstrate my knowledge and skills in Automation Testing.**

 **About:**

 The project demonstates a smart automation infrastructure.
-It is built in hierarchy order of modules.
-The modules contain number of classes with methods.
+It is built in a hierarchy order of modules.
+The modules contain a number of classes with methods.
 There are main/common/actions/page_object modules.
-In this way, the tests can be created in very simple way with a minimum lines of code.
-Also the infrastructure allows to work with differend kinds of applications.
-Big advantage of the infrastructure is that it can be easy maintained!
+In this way, the tests can be created in a very simple way with minimum lines of code.
+Also the infrastructure allows work with different kinds of applications.
+A big advantage of the infrastructure is that it can be easily maintained!

 **Project Overview:**